freiberg-roman/research-project-page/README.md

 ## Contributions
 Contributions are welcome.
 If you have created some custom components for your project and want to share, please create a pull request.
-There are no hard rules, but we try to keep the style consistent and reduce any additional dependencies.
+There are no hard rules, but try to keep the style consistent and reduce any additional dependencies.

 ## License
 MIT License, but please keep the footer component as is :)